 The government banks on a cluster approach in promoting showcase areas of expertise, e.g., in the form of “Circular Economy Pilot Cities” (such as Tianjin) and “Green Industry Demonstration Bases” – a new initiative aimed at creating market-oriented green innovation systems and green champions in qualified industrial parks.
 How successful these bases will be is yet to be seen.
 China’s eco-industrial parks (EIPs), however, have already shown promising results according to a study by German development experts.26 They stepped-up the reuse of both water and solid waste by more than 90 percent each between 2011 and 2015, yet still managed to remain competitive.
 However, EIPs account for only ten percent of China’s industrial parks, and challenges remain with regard to upscaling and insufficient private sector participation.

 With a view to getting more private companies on board, Beijing in May released recommendations to improve market conditions for private companies that engage in energy conservation and environmental protection, e.g., via tax relief.27 Public-private partnerships (PPPs) have also gained prominence.
-Last year, almost 60 percent of China’s PPPs dealt with pollution prevention and green low-carbon technologies.28 More than 500 environmental non-governmental organizations (NGOs) and foundations are also contributing to greater sustainability in Chinese industry, e.g., by raising awareness of green product consumption.
+In 2019, almost 60 percent of China’s PPPs dealt with pollution prevention and green low-carbon technologies.28 More than 500 environmental non-governmental organizations (NGOs) and foundations are also contributing to greater sustainability in Chinese industry, e.g., by raising awareness of green product consumption.

 It is estimated that China’s green transition requires an additional 40.3 trillion CNY.29 Encouraged by the state, green financing has become a big deal in China.
-Almost 200 green bonds worth 282 billion CNY were issued domestically last year.30 China thus ranked second only to the United States in this regard, followed by France and Germany.
+Almost 200 green bonds worth 282 billion CNY were issued domestically in 2019.30 China thus ranked second only to the United States in this regard, followed by France and Germany.
 However, much more capital is required for a full-fledged greening of China’s economy.

 To accelerate and improve China’s sustainable industry transformation, the government also engages in priority procurement of green products and services.
 By the end of 2018, more than 90 percent of products acquired by the bureaucracy were considered energy-efficient and environment-friendly.31